afittestide/asimi-cli/README.md

 > A safe, opinionated coding agent

+Asimi is a opinionated, safe & fast coding agent for the terminal

+## Principals

+- The user comes first, before the 🦙
+- Mimcking over innovation
+- visual model and the `ex` editor are a
+- User's host is scared and the 🦙 access should be as limited as possible
+-
-Asimi is an opinionated command-line interface that brings AI-powered coding assistance directly to your terminal.
+- and need a sandbox for the agent's shell. that brings AI-powered coding assistance directly to your terminal.
 Built with modern Go libraries and a focus on developer experience, Asimi helps you write better code faster.

 ## ✨ Features